tchauly99/doan1/README.md

 # Do_an_1
-Little project on self-trained emotions recognition model.
+Little project: self-trained emotions recognition model on FER2013 dataset.